 Solution: Laminar differential pressure mass flow control

-Inchfab needed an afforadable mass flow solution with fast response times, wide operating ranges, and no warm-up times.
-They ended up choosing Alicat mass flow controllers (MFCs), primarily due to the benefits stemming from their laminar differential pressure based operating principle.
+Inchfab needed an affordable mass flow solution with fast response times, wide operating ranges, and no warm-up times.
+They ended up choosing Alicat mass flow controllers (MFCs), primarily due to the benefits stemming from their laminar differential pressure-based operating principle.
 These controllers provided Inchfab with high-accuracy measurements to 0.6% of reading, 30 ms response times, a control range of 0.01 to 100% of full scale, and no warm-up times.
 Figure 2 shows how Alicat MFCs are connected in Inchfab’s ICP-CVD system.

 Challenge 2: Repeatable, uniform substrate temperature profiles

 Just like reliable mass flow rates, repeatable and uniform substrate temperature profiles are also essential for consistent and uniform deposition and etch profiles.
 For example, in plasma-based etching, excess substrate heat is generated largely from bombardment from energetic particles generated in the plasma discharge and exothermic chemical reactions on the substrate surface.
 For fluorine-based silicon etching, as the substrate temperature increases, the etch rate decreases and commonly used masking materials like photoresist can begin to erode, decreasing selectivity.
 To counteract this heating, heat exchangers are used to conduct heat away from the substrate.
 Because the substrates being processed may have delicate features on their backside, direct thermal contact with the chuck assembly is not advisable.
 Thus an effective solution is to introduce a layer of heat-conducting gas between the substrate and the chuck.